-Guide to the website of the Faculty of Communication Sciences
+Guide to the website of the Faculty of Communication, Culture and Society

-This page introduces the structure of the website of the Faculty of Communication Sciences, and helps you find the main information (what you can find where, and where you can find what) by means of:
+This page introduces the structure of the website of the Faculty of Communication, Culture and Society, and helps you find the main information (what you can find where, and where you can find what) by means of:

 - the short video above;

 - a more detailed text, in the form of questions (below).